Brendon45/Software-Engineering/0x13_Webstack_monitoring/learning_outcomes.md

 - You cannot fix or improve what you cannot measure is a famous saying in the tech industry.
 In the age of the data-ism, monitoring how our software systems are doing is an important thing.

 - Web stack monitoring can be broken down into 2 categories:

+## Application monitoring:

+- getting data about your running software and making sure it is behaving as expected

+## Server monitoring:

+-  getting data about your virtual or physical server and making sure they are not overloaded (could be CPU, memory, disk or network overload)

+## What are the 2 main areas of monitoring?
+- The two primary areas of monitoring are:

+## Infrastructure Monitoring:

+- This involves tracking the performance and health of hardware, networks, servers, databases, and other IT components.
+It includes metrics such as CPU usage, memory, disk space, network traffic, and system uptime.